• Skip to main content

 survival guide

 Breast cancer is the most common cancer among American women, as well as among Black women.
-And although breast cancer is the most common cancer, it remains the second leading cause of cancer-related death among women behind cancer of the lungs.
+Although breast cancer is the most common cancer, it remains the second leading cause of cancer-related death among women, behind cancer of the lungs.

-Very disturbing disparities exist between Black women and white women when it comes to breast cancer screening, diagnosis, and survival, and these will be outlined below.
+Very disturbing disparities exist between Black women and white women when it comes to breast cancer, which we detail in this survival guide.

 What Is Breast Cancer?